 Your Diet is NOT a Lifestyle

-We’ve all heard the lifestyle phrases right?
+We’ve all heard the lifestyle spiel right?

 There’s healthy lifestyle, active lifestyle, sedentary lifestyle…traditional, urban, low-carb, Paleo, vegetarian, Vegan — and that’s not even scratching the surface.
 There’s a lifestyle for everything.